jdc-cunningham/freelancer-journal/DEVLOG.md

   - should show on top bar
 - [x] add sidebar collapse feature, needs icons (01/24/2024 only used 1 icon)

+12/25/2024

+7:44 AM

+Ahh... back on, finally working on this again

+I actually do use this app for myself and for freelance (two instances)

+Just adding a couple updates here

+The search is more useful than the sidebar thing but an easy win

 01/24/2024

 6:03 PM